cloud-custodian/cloud-custodian/tests/fuzzing/README.md

 Although fuzzing has proven high successful in many cases, e.g. [OSS-Fuzz](https://github.com/google/oss-fuzz) Cloud-custodian is not well-suited for fuzzing and there is likely not a lot to come for.
 The reasons being:
 - Cloud-custodian has a very flat architecture.
 There is not a ton of complex parsing routines in the library.
 - The threat model of cloud custodian means we dont deal with a lot of untrusted input.

-Important dependencies e.g. `jsonschema` and `pyyaml` are alrady being fuzzed by OSS-Fuzz [here](https://github.com/google/oss-fuzz/tree/master/projects/jsonschema) and [here](https://github.com/google/oss-fuzz/tree/master/projects/pyyaml) respectively.
+Important dependencies e.g. `jsonschema` and `pyyaml` are already being fuzzed by OSS-Fuzz [here](https://github.com/google/oss-fuzz/tree/master/projects/jsonschema) and [here](https://github.com/google/oss-fuzz/tree/master/projects/pyyaml) respectively.

 ## Cloud-custodian fuzzing
 We keep a small set of fuzzers based on the [Atheris](https://github.com/google/atheris) fuzzer.

 At the moment we run the fuzzers by hand.
 To install and run these fuzzers, you can follow the steps after having cloned Cloud-custodian:
 ```